 - Brass/woodwind; or

 As a guide, applicants should have a minimum standard of Grade 3-4 AMEB or equivalent for Year 7, and Grade 6-7 AMEB for Year 11 or equivalent.

 Those students applying for entry into Year 11 must be in an elective Music class.

 The application process for the Music Scholarship comprises the following four steps:

-Attend an interview with our Principal, Dr James Pietsch, by invitation only.
-These interviews will be conducted from Monday 25 March 2019 and will be circa 45 minutes in duration.
+- Attend an interview with our Principal, Dr James Pietsch, by invitation only.
+These interviews will be conducted from approximately Monday 23 March 2020 (exact timing will be provided on this site in Term 4 2019) and will be circa 45 minutes in duration.
 Applicants will be required to discuss what they can contribute to the musical life of Inaburra, their aspirations and why they should be considered for the Music Scholarship.

 All applicants will be advised in writing as to the success of their application by the close of April 2020.
 Should you have any questions regarding scholarships at Inaburra simply contact the Enrolments Officer, Ms Nicole Redmond, on 8525 2254 or email email@example.com